 On a horizontal surface it is easy to apply a very thick coat.
 Too thick is bad, for the varnish will not cure properly.
 It will skin over on the surface, stay gummy beneath, and the surface skin will eventually wrinkle and become ugly.
 Don’t let this happen.
 Varnish cures (dries) by a chemical reaction with the oxygen in the air.
 If the film is too thick, the oxygen cannot get to the bottom of the film before the top layer cures.
 Application at the rate of around 40ml per square metre (approx one fluid ounce to 7 sq feet) per coat will give a wet film thickness of 50 – 75 microns (2-3 thousands of an inch).
 Much thicker films may not dry and cure well.

 What Do I Thin Varnish With?

 Solvent thinners do not affect cured varnish life or flexibility, but added oils can.
 Pay close attention to the manufacturer’s recommendations in this regard.

-The commonly available white spirits (mineral spirits) or turpentine can be used as a solvent reducer.
+You can use the commonly available white spirits (mineral spirits) or turpentine as a solvent reducer.
 In very hot weather these may evaporate too rapidly, giving a coat that does not brush out easily or allow wet edges to blend.
-Specialist Varnish Reducers may be used instead of mineral spirits and will give better varnish flow and leveling in hot weather.
+Alternatively you can use specialist Varnish Reducers instead of mineral spirits and these will give better varnish flow and leveling in hot weather.